Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Walking backward from the ad marker to find the field key

-Even if Google changes the field tag (and breaks millions of apps and Apple TVs before they upgrade), it’s an academic exercise to enhance the following script to discover the new field tag(s) automatically.
+Even if Google changes the field tag (and breaks millions of apps and Apple TVs before they upgrade), it’s an academic exercise to enhance the script and discover the new tag(s) automatically.

 No, not at all.

-This is a highly-specialized technique to block Apple-device YouTube ads (or Instagram, Whatsapp, Facebook, etc. tracker blocking).
-The CPU requirements to decrypt and re-encrypt HTTPS traffic greatly exceed those available to Raspberry Pis.
-Even if some company takes my script and considers making and selling a NIC dongle, it would likely not be powerful enough.
-An Nvidia Shield could handle it, but if you already have Android devices, then just hack the binaries; My technique is for Apple device owners where we don’t want to compromise the OS so that further reduces the audience of this technique.
+This is a highly specialized technique to block Apple-device YouTube ads (or Instagram, WhatsApp, Facebook, etc. tracker traffic).
+The CPU requirement to decrypt and re-encrypt HTTPS traffic greatly exceeds what a Raspberry Pi can deliver.
+Even if some company repackaged my script into a NIC dongle, it likely wouldn’t be powerful enough.
+An NVIDIA Shield could handle it, but Android users can already patch binaries directly.
+My technique targets Apple-device owners who don’t want to compromise the OS, which further narrows the audience.

 The MITMProxy YouTube Adblocking Script

-Here is the MITMProxy addon script that serves as a proof-of-concept to block YouTube ads on networked Apple devices.
-The script can be run as follows (note the prerequisites in the script and be sure to install them first).
-Name it youtube.py and run the following command:
+Here is the MITMProxy add-on script that serves as a proof of concept to block YouTube ads on networked Apple devices.
+The script can be run as follows (note the prerequisites in the script and install them first).
+Name the file youtube.py, then run:

 mitmdump --listen-port 8080 --listen-host 127.0.0.1 -s "youtube.py"